obriencj/koji-habitude/docs/yaml_format/tag.rst

    # Additional tag metadata as key-value pairs
    extras:
      description: "My tag description"
+     build_requires: "special-build-requirements"

+   # List of extra fields that should be blocked from inheritance
+   blocked-extras:
+     - sensitive-data
+     - internal-notes

+   # Whether to enforce exact extras matching (removes undeclared extras)
+   exact-extras: false

    # Package groups and their package lists.
 This is used to generate
    # the yum groups if this tag or one of its children is used as a